 LCRA Transmission Services Corporation

 LCRA created LCRA TSC as a nonprofit corporation for transmission operations after a 1999 state law changed how electric utilities manage and operate electric transmission facilities.
 The law required utilities to separate electric generation and transmission operations as part of preparations for a deregulated retail electric market.
 The law also allowed LCRA to expand its transmission facilities and operations beyond its traditional Central Texas service area.

 On Jan.
 1, 2002, LCRA transferred ownership of its transmission facilities to LCRA TSC to satisfy the state’s requirements.
 Since its creation, LCRA TSC has invested more than $3.9 billion in transmission projects to meet the growing demand for electricity, improve reliability, connect new generating capacity, address congestion problems that affect the competitive market and help move renewable energy to the market.

 A vital link

-LCRA TSC’s state-of-the-art system operations control center and network of facilities, including transmission lines and substations it owns or operates in more than 75 Texas counties, provide a vital link among Texas power plants and the statewide power grid.
+LCRA TSC’s state-of-the-art system operations control center and network of facilities, including transmission lines and substations it owns or operates in about 80 Texas counties, provide a vital link among Texas power plants and the statewide power grid.
 LCRA TSC facilities integrate more than 10,700 megawatts of generation capacity into the power grid—enough to supply power to about 2.1 million homes when demand for power is highest.
 LCRA TSC has an active maintenance program, inspecting and maintaining the lines it owns to help ensure safe and reliable operations.

 A solid foundation